 (iii) Desired Other approac hes Chosen action/ approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff Lead When will you review implementation?
-1 Tota l budgeted cost £2900 understanding. experiences we hope to improve empathy and depth of knowledge.
-By providing first-hand experience or along with peers curriculum through lack of range of experiences accessing certain areas of the questions. pupils can access a wide Some students have difficulty address any concerns or Payment for activities so and aspiration before interventions begin to opportunities within the curriculum offers which builds confidence and aspiration Engage with parents and pupils Include active learning can access what the school monitored. quality play environment where all pupils pupils is transparent and lunchtime to support Creates an inclusive Ensure identification of target Set up activities for different environment. world learning Continue with Daily Mile. decisions and learn in a Attendance at clubs enjoy wider to Forest School. responsibility for their D) experience and during the day and access to learn to take risks, take behaviours, impact of progress.
-111, L1 , J1 March 2017 b) Opportunity to Providing quality play This project will allow children Pupil voice, observation of PH, LP, JP March 2017 programme; Story Links issues can be effective.
-PALS social skills particular needs or behavioural early visibility of difficult days. intervention to specific students with attend Breakfast Club to allow provide high level targeted interventions matched Inviting targeted children to with external agencies to The EEF Toolkit suggests that problems and workinging reinforce this. with a wide range of Nurture group helps to questions. families and children develop their social skills. address any concerns or Employment of school counsellor to support intervention to help pupils handle their emotions and Engage with parents and pupils before interventions begin to for eligible pupils; tailored, individual En and a saith an area to and assails a) Enjoyment and well-being is supported Achievement for All including structured conversations with all AFA children, many PP To raise attainment of the most vulnerable pupils through a wider understanding of the pupils likes, dislikes, and aspirations Ensure identification of target pupils is transparent and monitored.
+Tota l budgeted cost £2900 understanding. improve empathy and depth of experiences we hope to knowledge.
+By providing aiong with peers first-hand experience or range of experiences along with peers accessing certain areas of the curriculum through lack of questions. pupils can access a wide Some students have difficulty address any concerns or Payment for activities so before interventions begin to curriculum and aspiration Engage with parents and pupils opportunities within the offers which builds confidence Include active learning can access what the school monitored. quality play environment where all pupils pupils is transparent and lunchtime to support Creates an inclusive Ensure identification of target world learning Set up activities for different environment.
+Titeridance at clubs enjoy wider world learning Continue with Daily Mile. responsibility for their decisions and learn in a Attendance at clubs experience and during the day and access to Forest School. to learn to take risks, take behaviours, impact of progress. b) Opportunity to Providing quality play This project will allow children Pupil voice, observation of PH, LP, JP March 2017 programme; Story Links issues can be effective. carry violonity of antical days.
+PALS social skills particular needs or behavioural early visibility of difficult days. provide high level intervention targeted interventions matched to specific students with Inviting targeted children to attend Breakfast Club to allow with external agencies to The EEF Toolkit suggests that problems and working reinforce this. with a wide range of Nurture group helps to questions. families and children develop their social skills. address any concerns or counsellor to support handle their emotions and before interventions begin to for eligible pupils; Employment of school tailored, individual intervention to help pupils Engage with parents and pupils a) Enjoyment and well-being is supported Achievement for All including structured conversations with all AFA children, many PP To raise attainment of the most vulnerable pupils through a wider understanding of the pupils likes, dislikes, and aspirations Ensure identification of target pupils is transparent and monitored.
 Engage with parents and pupils before interventions begin to address any concerns or questions.
 Inclusion manager 3 times per year: Oct 2017, Feb 2018 & May 2018 But review when necessary b) Increased attendance rates for pupils eligible for PP HT to ensure engagement with families who have poor attendance.
 Awards are given to children who have 'good' attendance.
 Achievement for All including structured conversations with all AFA children, many PP. Breakfast Club & Nurture Provision When children attend school regularly without constant breaks, they make more progress.
 Evidence shows that children who attend school make better friendships, take more ownership in their learning and are more confident.
 Children enjoy receiving awards and will often try harder when an award is being offered.
 Improve attainment for children by improving attendance.
 (NFER briefing for school leaders identified this as a key step) Attendance will be monitored half termly.
 Any absence will be addressed immediately.
 HT will build a relationship with targeted families.
 HT will attend Traveller Network meetings Ensure identification of target pupils is transparent and monitored (Daily registers & Pupil Progress Meetings) Engage with parents and pupils before interventions begin to address any concerns or questions.
-Ongoing - Tota l budgeted cost £1820
+Ongoing • Tota l budgeted cost £1820